Things to do in Huon Valley: Where to Eat, Drink, Stay & Play

 With rolling farmland, dramatic peaks, a gorgeous river, and an abundance of local produce, the Huon Valley is ready for your next adventure.

 Tasmania’s Huon Valley proves you really can have it all.
-Not only is it beautiful, with stunning mountains on one side and the majestic Huon River on the other, but there’s also so much to see and do, including an abundance of hikes.
+Not only is it beautiful, with striking mountains on one side and the majestic Huon River on the other, but there’s also so much to see and do, including an abundance of hikes.
 It’s less than an hour from Hobart, making it an easy detour for a short Tasmanian trip.

 The Huon Valley’s lush farmland means the local produce is exceptional, from the apples and salmon the area is famous for to locally produced wine, cider, cheese, bread, honey, and goat’s milk.
 It’s easy to work up an appetite here, with plenty of hikes for active types in the stunning wilderness.

-Read on for the best things to do in the Huon Valley—your next getaway should be to this often-overlooked destination.
+Read on for the best things to do in the Huon Valley — your next getaway should be to this often-overlooked destination.

 Things to do in Huon Valley: Eat